-Our colocation facilities in Boston, MA, Dallas, TX and Santa Clara, CA feature white reflective roofing material designed to decrease the surface temperature by 100 degrees F – lowering the cost of cooling and decreasing CO2 emissions.
+Reflective roofing Our colocation facilities in Boston, MA, Dallas, TX and Santa Clara, CA feature white reflective roofing material designed to decrease the surface temperature by 100 degrees F – lowering the cost of cooling and decreasing CO2 emissions.

-Cooling fans that automatically scale their speed according to ambient room temperatures reduce power consumption and the amount of heat emitted from the fans themselves.
+Variable speed fans in CRAC units Cooling fans in Computer Room Air Conditioning (CRAC) units that automatically adjust their speed according to ambient room temperatures reduce power consumption and the amount of heat emitted from the fans themselves.

-In colder climates, we’re taking advantage of the cooler temperatures by drawing outside air into the data center to offset cooling provided by the Computer Room Air Conditioning (CRAC) units – thus reducing the energy load.
+Outside air exchangers In colder climates, we draw outside air into the data center to offset cooling provided by the CRAC units, which decreases the energy load.

 Recycled graywater Internap’s Santa Clara colocation facility was the first data center in California to use graywater for cooling.

 Controlled lighting Instead of flooding data centers in bright light, we’re using timers that dim and/or shut off lighting when people aren’t present.